Sudeeshg300398/Extensibe_Markup_Language/README.md

 This repository contains python code for handling and processing XML data.It includes functionalities such as XML validation against XSD schema, XML parsing, conversion of XML data to dataframe.

-For more details, code, understanding click the link below.
+For more understanding and code, click the link below.

 https://github.com/Sudeeshg300398/Extensibe_Markup_Language/blob/main/READING_AN_XML_FILE.ipynb